ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 2.md

 #### Partitioned Objects and Non-Partitioned Objects

 When an end-user accesses a partitioned object, the user cannot perceive any difference from a non-partitioned object.
 That is, from the user's perspective, both partitioned and non-partitioned objects are recognized as database objects, and it is not apparent whether a particular object has been partitioned.
-This allows the user to execute queries or DML statements (i.e. insert, delete and update records) in the same way regardless of the partition of the object
+This allows the user to execute queries or DML statements (i.e. insert, delete and update records) in the same way regardless of the partition of the object.

 The differences between partitioned objects and non-partitioned objects in terms of database structure are as follows.